-Ballard employs a standard-form executive employment agreement which all of our Named Executive Officers have executed.
-These agreements have indefinite terms, provide for payments to be made on termination and otherwise include typical terms and conditions, including intellectual property, confidentiality, and non-competition and non-solicitation provisions in favour of Ballard.
+Ballard employs a standard-form executive employment agreement which all of our Named Executive Officers have indefinite These agreements have terms. provide for payments executed. be made on termination and otherwise include typical terms and conditions, including intellectual property, confidentiality, and non- competition and non-solicitation provisions in favour of Ballard.

-The annual base salary for each of our Named Executive Officers under their employment agreements for 2023 was as follows: CDN\$600,000 for Mr. MacEwen; USD\$385,000 for Mr. Dobson; CDN\$400,000 for Mr. Biznek; CDN\$400,000 for Mr. Gradu; and USD\$300,000 for Mr. Mucciacciaro.

 Pursuant to these employment agreements, a Named Executive Officer's employment terminates immediately, without any required period of notice or payment in lieu thereof, for just cause or upon the death of the executive.
-In every other circumstance for Mr. MacEwen, other than on following a change of control, we are required to provide notice of up to 12 months plus one month for every year of employment completed with us, to a maximum of 24 months, or payment in lieu of such notice, consisting of the salary, target bonus and other benefits that would have been earned during such notice period.
-For Mr. Dobson, we are required to provide notice of up to 12 months plus one month for every year of employment completed with us, to a maximum of 18 months, or payment in lieu of such notice, consisting of the salary, target bonus and other benefits that would have been earned during such notice period.
-For Mr. Biznek, we are required to provide notice of up to 12 months plus an additional 3 months for each five years of employment completed after December 31, 2023 to a maximum of 18 months.
+In every other circumstance, the following applies:

+For Mr. MacEwen, other than upon a change of control, we are required to provide notice of up to 12 months plus one month for every year of employment completed with us, to a maximum of 24 months, or payment in lieu of such notice, consisting of the salary, target bonus and other benefits that would have been earned during such notice period.

+For Mr. Dobson, who departed the Corporation on September 12, 2024, we are required to provide notice of up to 12 months plus one month for every year of employment completed with us, to a maximum of 18 months, or payment in lieu of such notice, consisting of the salary, target bonus and other benefits that would have been earned during such notice period.

+For Ms. Igbalode, we are required to provide notice of up to 12 months plus an additional 3 months for each five years of employment completed after July 12, 2021 to a maximum of 18 months.

+For Mr. Biznek, who departed the Corporation on December 31, 2024, we are required to provide notice of up to 12 months plus an additional 3 months for each five years of employment completed after December 31, 2023 to a maximum of 18 months.

 For Mr. Gradu and Mr. Mucciacciaro, we are required to provide notice of up to 12 months plus an additional 3 months after five years of employment completed with us.

-The employment contracts for Mr. MacEwen and Mr. Dobson contain change of control provisions that include a "double-trigger" in relation to a change of control - if the executive's employment is terminated (including a constructive dismissal) within two years following the date of a change of control, the executive is entitled to payment in lieu of a 24-month notice period.
+The employment contracts for Mr. MacEwen, Mr. Dobson, and Ms. Igbalode contain change of control provisions that include a "double-trigger" in relation to a change of control - if the executive's employment is terminated (including a constructive dismissal) within two years following the date of a change of control, the executive is entitled to payment in lieu of a 24-month notice period.
 For these purposes, a "change of control" under the employment agreements is defined as occurring when: